Now Hiring Bike Mechanic – winter 2022. See job post here.

-Due to COVID, meetings are being held via Zoom.
-If you would like to attend, contact Board President Kristin Kinnamon.
+If you would like more information about attending a board meeting, contact Board President Kristin Kinnamon.

 Christy Cowley started in 2019 as our first ever executive director.
 Christy brings many years of health and wellness and professional leadership experience to Sharing Wheels.